duembeg/gsat/README.md

 ### 1.5.0
 * Added support for [TinyG2](https://github.com/synthetos/g2/wiki).
 * Added support for [Mac OS X Mavericks](https://www.apple.com/osx/) with working [OpenCV](http://opencv.org/).
-* Added pause state, tool bar button and menu item.
+* Added PAUSE state, tool-bar button and menu item, in pause state run time continues.
 * Added machine setting for [Grbl](https://github.com/grbl/grbl/wiki/), [TinyG](https://github.com/synthetos/TinyG/wiki/), or [TinyG2](https://github.com/synthetos/g2/wiki/).
 * Added machine setting for initialization script, useful to send setup commands after device connect detect.
 * Added machine runt time status.
+* Added machine Auto Status request setting (mainly for Grbl not needed with TinyG(2)).
+* Consolidated Link and Machine setting panels, this means that port and baud will have to be re-set after first upgrade to this version.
 * Added jog settings to auto update from machine status.
 * Added jog settings to auto request update from machine after jog set operation that don't normally generate verbose information, like set to zero or set to job values.
 * Removed second set of XYZ coordinates and enlarge the reminding for ease of view at a distance.
+* Updated G-Code message dialog, it is now treated as entering PAUSE state.
 * Fixed bug with missing variable "serialBaud" not found when changing settings while serial port was open.
 * Fixed multiple UI issues with [Mac OS X](http://www.apple.com/osx/)